mendix/MobileSlider/README.md

 # Mobile Slider Widget

-This mobile slider widget will give your mendix hybrid mobile application a catchy interface.
+This mobile slider widget and module will give your mendix hybrid mobile application a catchy interface.
 You are able to slide in between screens.
 Defining screens for your slider is as easy as setting the CSS classname "mx-slide" on a container inside a mendix page.